Hierarchical Memorization in Large Language Models: Evidence from Citation Generation: Conclusion

 \subsection{Limitations}

 This study has several limitations that should be addressed in future research.

-First, our analysis focused exclusively on GPT-4.1, and the memorization thresholds identified here may differ across other models with varying architectures, training data, and model sizes.
+\paragraph{Experimental scale.} Our analysis focused on a single model (GPT-4.1) with 100 bibliographic records (20 domains $\times$ 5 papers), constrained by the need for rigorous manual validation.
+The memorization thresholds identified here may differ across models with varying architectures, training data, and model sizes, and a larger sample could reveal more fine-grained patterns across subfields.
+That said, a study examining the effect of reasoning on bibliographic generation under strict constraints \cite{niimi_distortion} reported that fabrication of non-existent references persists across other frontier models (GPT-5.2 and Gemini 3 Flash) and at a larger scale (1,000 records), suggesting that hallucination in citation generation is not specific to a single model.
+Moreover, despite the limited sample size, statistically significant effects with large effect sizes were consistently observed (e.g., Cohen's $d = 1.02$, $r = 0.75$, Spearman $\rho = 0.667$), indicating sufficient statistical power to detect the core relationships.
+Nevertheless, systematic cross-model comparison of memorization thresholds remains an important direction for future work.

-Second, we limited our investigation to the computer science domain to ensure comparable citation counts across papers.
+\paragraph{Domain scope.} To ensure comparable citation counts across papers, we limited our investigation to the computer science domain.
 Cross-disciplinary studies are needed to assess whether similar memorization thresholds exist when controlling for field-specific citation norms.